jveitchmichaelis/edgetpu-yolo/export.md

 ### Tflite

 A tflite model is necessary to export to the EdgeTPU.
 Tensorflow includes a tflite converter which accepts either a saved Tensorflow graph or a Keras model.
 I would guess most people will be comfortable using Keras models.

-The hard work has been done for us, all you need to do is run:
+Fortunately, the hard work has been done for us, so all you need to do is run:

 ```
 python .\models\tf.py --img-size 224 --tf-raw-resize --source D:\data\coco\images\train2014 --tfl-int8 --ncalib 1000
 ```

+By default this will pick up the yolov5s.pt weights.

 Note `--img-size` should be a multiple of 16 generally, 224 is a good speed/accuracy trade-off.
 You can try going higher, but at some point the models will no longer compiler for Edge. `--source` should be a path to some images that the model use as a representative dataset.
 They don't need to be anything special, just random images (so we tend to use COCO).
 These are used to determine how to scale the weights in the model.
 We also need `--tfl-int8` so that only `INT8` supported operations are generated.